-Crossrail are looking at where certain works could be progressed early to improve the overall delivery of the Project.
-This has already happened at Moorhouse, Moorgate, where preliminary works for a ventilation shaft and ticket hall have been completed in 2004 as part of the development of a new building.
+Crossrail are also looking at where certain works could be progressed early to improve the overall delivery of the Project.
+This is already happening at Moorhouse, Moorgate, where preliminary works for a ventilation shaft and ticket hall have begun as part of the development of a new building.

-10 What is Crossrail's position on full accessibility for those with mobility difficulties?
+09 What is Crossrail's position on full accessibility for those with mobility difficulties?

 Crossrail are committed to complying with the requirements of the Disability Discrimination Act.
-Trains and new stations will have 'step free' access for those with mobility difficulties.
+Trains and new stations would have 'step free' access for those with mobility difficulties.

-Lifts, ramp access and escalators will be included where appropriate at new and redesigned stations.
-Tactile surfaces, high visibility features, loudspeaker announcements and the sensitive location of train and station facilities will be created.
+Lifts, ramp access and escalators are proposed where appropriate at new and redesigned stations.
+Tactile surfaces, hi-visibility features, tannoy announcements and the sensitive location of train and station facilities are all proposed.

-Crossrail will look to consult with relevant Government Departments and organisations to help the project reach appropriate design solutions.
+Crossrail would look to consult with relevant Government Departments and organisations to help the project reach appropriate design solutions.

-11 What will the trains be like?
+10 What would the trains be like?

-Crossrail will have a new fleet of comfortable, reliable, fit for purpose trains.
+Crossrail would have a new fleet of comfortable, reliable, fit for purpose trains.

-They will be around 200 metres long (more than 600 feet), made up of 10 cars, each 20 metres long and operated as two 5-car sets.
-Each train car will have two sets of double doorways on each side with wide stand backs to facilitate exit and entry.
+They would be around 200 metres long (more than 600 feet), made up of 10 cars, each 20 metres long and operated as two 5-car sets.
+Each train car would have two sets of double doorways on each side with wide stand backs to facilitate exit and entry.

-Passengers will travel in quiet, climatecontrolled conditions with carefully designed interiors to accommodate the different needs of the airport user and the short or longer distance passenger.
+Passengers would travel in quiet, climatecontrolled conditions with carefully designed interiors to accommodate the different needs of the airport user and the short or longer distance passenger.

-Each train will carry around 1500 seated and standing passengers at peak times, approximately double the capacity of a London Underground Central line train.
+Each train could carry around 1500 seated and standing passangers, approximately double that of a London Underground Central line train.

-Fire retardant, durable materials will be used throughout.
+Fire retardant, durable materials would be used throughout.

-12 How will Crossrail deal with environmental matters?
+11 How would Crossrail deal with environmental matters?